mahiatlinux/MahiFaceRecog/README.md

 # MahiFaceRecog
 This code is a simple face recognition program made with Python.
 It uses the face_recognition library and OpenCV.
 It uses a webcam to capture frames, detects faces in each frame, and compares them with a set of known faces to recognize the person.
+And for all those people who for some reason can't install the needed libs, I have included a virtual enviroment.

 Here is a step-by-step explanation of the code: